-Here's a small collection of small programs I wrote, mostly command-line for Win32 and DOS.
+Here's my collection of small programs I wrote, mostly command-line for Win32 and DOS.

 I don't feel like making a bunch of seperate pages for these ones.